Stuff I Can Do

 3. Keep calm and sleep well

-Even men need their beauty sleep.
+Even blokes need their beauty sleep.
 Sleeping on a mattress that’s uncomfortable can be a pain in the back… literally!
 Make sure your mattress isn’t too soft or too hard.

 4. Let’s get physical!

-You don’t need to whip out the leotards and leg warmers, we haven’t built up that kind of friendship just yet… moving about and doing some exercise can help.
+You don’t need to whip out the leotards and leg warmers - we haven’t built up that kind of friendship just yet… but moving about and doing some exercise can help.
 If running isn’t your cup of tea, try something with less impact, like swimming or cycling.
-Just don’t do this close to bedtime, you’ll stay awake all night if you do.
+Just don’t do this close to bedtime - you’ll stay awake all night if you do!

 6. Avoid “food babies”